 4] Next-Generation Firewall

 Finally, we want to talk about the next-generation firewall (NGFW).
-From what we have gathered, this is a deep-packet inspection type of firewall that can expand beyond port/protocol inspection.
-Not only that, but it goes beyond blocking to deliver application-level inspection, which is up to Layer 7.
+From what we have gathered, this is a deep-packet inspection firewall that can go beyond port/protocol inspection.
+Not only that, but it goes beyond blocking to provide application-level inspection up to Layer 7.

-As you might be able to tell, this is a more advanced version of the typical firewall system, but it provides the same benefits all-around.
-However, unlike the traditional firewall systems, NGFW applies both dynamic and static packet filtering along with VPN support in a bid to secure all incoming connections between the network, internet, and firewall.
+As you might be able to tell, this is a more advanced version of the typical firewall system, but it provides the same benefits all around.
+However, unlike traditional firewall systems, NGFW applies both dynamic and static packet filtering along with VPN support in a bid to secure all incoming connections between the network, internet, and firewall.

 Next-Generation Firewalls Advantages: